 NBS programs process tens of thousands of specimens a year and require robust information management systems, inclusive of laboratory information management systems (LIMS) and case management systems (CMS) used for follow-up.
 These systems may be developed by the state program or purchased from a vendor.
 Each time a disorder is added or changes are made to the NBS program, these systems must be modified for the analyte cutoffs, analyte reporting logic, new reports, assay quality control definitions, follow-up logic, parent letters and result reports, and diagnostic criteria and case definitions.
-Some programs include longterm follow-up in their systems.
+Some programs include long-term follow-up in their systems.
 Fields need to be able to query for continued evaluation of implementation and quality improvement efforts.
+Additionally, there may be a need to order second-tier testing and/or interface with reference laboratories to obtain and integrate these high-tiered testing results.
 NBS reports must be securely distributed to birthing facilities, midwives, primary care physicians and/or other medical providers through a web-based portal, electronic messaging, or paper copies by fax or mail.
 It is important to have partner input when revising these reports so that the results are easy to understand and appropriate guidance is provided when there is a positive result or a need for a repeat specimen.